 Talk about an unexpected event: A grizzly bear was documented pursuing and capturing a young cow along a winding road in Wyoming.

-The awe-inspiring footage was captured by an outdoorsman on his way to a fishing trip in Crandall, Wyoming, a town near Yellowstone National Park.
+The wild moment was caught on camera by an outdoorsman on his way to a fishing trip in Crandall, Wyoming, a town near Yellowstone National Park.

 The video shows the bear chasing the frightened cow across the road before the grizzly finally attacks the animal, taking it down.